pitbox46/OddPower/README.md

 - Dummy that mobs attack
 - Dummy Generator that creates power every time the dummy above it dies
 - Explosion Generator that creates power when an explosion occurs (has a cooldown)
+- GUI for generator upgrades

 [Curseforge Page](https://www.curseforge.com/minecraft/mc-mods/odd-power)

-### Planned Features
+### Planned Features for Next Release
-- Config to change generator values
 - Tooltips for generator items that display the amount of power that each one is holding
 - Generator that takes trash and turns it into power (possibly also waste that cannot be used for anything?)
-- GUI for upgrades and to view energy stored